matthiku/cSpot/readme.md

 | administrator | same as editor plus manages the user table |

 ## Mobile first approach
 So far, frontend design is very basic, but always with a mobile device in mind.
 Tables and input forms are designed to optimize the space available.
-For instance, less relevant columns in tables will be hidden to avoid horizontal scrolling.
+For instance, less relevant columns in tables will be hidden to avoid horizontal scrolling and dates are being displayed in shorter from on smaller devices.

 ## Technical Blah blah